onnx/onnx-mlir/docs/DebuggingNumericalError.md

 ## Finding memory errors

-If you know, or suspect, that onnx-mlir-compiled inference executable causes bugs related to memory allcations.
-The valgrind framework(https://valgrind.org/) or mtrace memory tool(https://github.com/sstefani/mtrace) are available.
-These tools trace memory allocation/free-related APIs, and can fix memory issues, such as memory leaks.
+If you know, or suspect, that an onnx-mlir-compiled inference executable suffers from memory allocation related issues, the framework(https://valgrind.org/) or mtrace memory tool(https://github.com/sstefani/mtrace) can be used to facilitate debugging.
+These tools trace memory
+allocation/free-related APIs, and can detect memory issues, such as memory leaks.

-However if the bugs relating to memory access, especially buffer overrun bugs, it is difficult to debug because run-time errors occur outside of the point containing the bug.
+However if the problems relating to memory access, especially buffer overrun problems, are notoriously difficult to debug because run-time errors occur outside of the point containing the problem.
-The "Electric Fence library"(https://github.com/CheggEng/electric-fence) can be used for debugging these bugs.
-It helps you detect two common programming bugs: software that overruns the boundaries of a malloc() memory allocation, and software that touches a memory allocation that has been released by free().
-Unlike other malloc() debuggers, Electric Fence will detect read accesses as well as writes, and it will pinpoint the exact instruction that causes an error.
+The "Electric Fence library"(https://github.com/CheggEng/electric-fence) can be used for debugging these problems.
+It helps you detect two common programming problems: software that overruns the boundaries of a malloc() memory allocation, and software that touches a memory allocation that has been released by free().
+Unlike other memory debuggers, Electric Fence will detect read accesses as well as writes, and it will pinpoint the exact instruction that causes an error.

-Since the Electric Fence library is not officially supported by RedHat, you need to download, build and install the source code by yourself to your system.
+Since the Electric Fence library is not officially supported by RedHat, you need to download, build and install the source code by yourself on yours.
 After installing it, link this library by using the "-lefence" option when generating inference executables.
-Then simply execute it, which will cause a runtime error and stop at the place causing memory access bugs.
+Then simply execute it, which will cause a runtime error and stop at the place causing memory access problems.
 You can identify the place with a debugger or debugging print functions described in the previous section.